josephbondjobo/CodeX/System Requirements and Design/README.md

-\section{Capstone Main Project: Phase 1}
+Capstone Main Project: Phase 1

- \subsection{}
 This directory will have all the system requirements and design for this project